dhruvkeyal/CS520-Final/README.md

 - The react front-end application and the python back-end program have to be integrated more sophistically in order to fully perform the functionality for start and end location.
 - Although the algorithms described above use sufficient minimum and maximum elevation gain, that functionality needs to be properly integrated in order to visualize the changes.

+# Software Architecture and Test Cases

+There is documentation for software architecture and test cases / performance in the two pdfs attached.

 # Contributors